 The mission of Liberty University is to develop Christ-centered men and women with the values, knowledge, and skills essential to impact the world.
-The University expects that its students understand and respect its mission and purpose while enrolled at Liberty University.
+We expect that our students understand and respect our mission and purpose while enrolled at Liberty University.